wolfricoz/ageverifier/docs/privacypolicy.md

 ## Updates to This Policy
 We may update this policy from time to time.
-Any changes will be communicated through our support server or other appropriate channels.
+Any changes will be communicated through our support guild or other appropriate channels.
 Continued use of AgeVerifier after updates constitutes acceptance of the revised policy.